To many, Artificial Intelligence (AI) conjures images of a dystopian world. Abundant with power-hungry robots and an overthrown humanity.

 AI V ML

-Police have been able to fight crime using lip-reading AI.
+Police fight crime using lip-reading tech.

-University College London researchers have shown how AI could benefit children via one-to-one tutoring.
+Scientists have shown how AI could benefit children via one-to-one tutoring.